Algebraic Structure of Classical Field Theory: Kinematics and Linearized Dynamics for Real Scalar Fields: Kinematics

 where $\otimes^j e^{-1}$ is the Riemannian metric induced on the bundle $\otimes^j T^*\!\!\M$ of covariant tensors of rank $j$ on $\M$ by a Riemannian metric $e$ on $T\!\M$, and $\nabla^j\varphi$ is the iterated covariant derivative of order $j$ of $\varphi$ with respect to a torsion-free connection $\nabla$ on $T\!\M$, given recursively by

 A countable family of seminorms is obtained by exploiting the $\sigma$-compactness of $\M$ and choosing an exhaustion $(K_n)_{n\geq 1}$ of $\M$ as above.
 The topology induced by the seminorms $\|\cdot\|_{\infty,k,K_n}$ is then independent of the choice of $e$, $\nabla$ and the exhaustion $(K_n)_{n\in\NN}$.
-It is clearly a vector space topology with respect to the standard vector space operations in a function space, and gives rise to a Fréchet space structure on $\C^\infty(\M)$.
+It is clearly a vector space topology with respect to the standard vector space operations in a space of vector bundle sections, and gives rise to a Fréchet space structure on $\C^\infty(\M)$.
 An equivalent, separating family of seminorms generating this topology is given by

 where $f$ runs over the space $\C^\infty_c(\M)\doteq\C^\infty_c(\M,\RR)$ of real-valued smooth functions with compact support.
 To see the equivalence, let $(f_n)_{n\in\NN}$ be a sequence in $\C^\infty_c(\M)$ taking values in $[0,1]$ such that $f_n\equiv 1$ in $K_n$ and $\supp f_n\subset\In{K}_{n+1}$, where $(K_n)_{n\in\NN}$ is the exhaustion of $\M$ defined above.
 Then one clearly has $\|\varphi\|_{\infty,k,K_n}\leq \|\varphi\|_{\infty,k,f_n}\leq\|\varphi\|_{\infty,k,K_{n+1}}$ for all $\varphi\in\C^\infty(\M)$.
-Finally, yet another equivalent, separating family of seminorms generating the compact-open topology which will play a major role in this work is given by the \emph{local Sobolev seminorms}
+Finally, yet another equivalent, separating family of seminorms generating the compact-open topology which will play a major role in this work is given by the \emph{local ($L^2$) Sobolev seminorms}

 where $\ud\mu_e$ is the volume element associated to the Riemannian metric $e$ on $\M$.
 The equivalence can be established by means of the sequence $(f_n)_{n\in\NN}$ defined above together with the Sobolev inequalities, using a partition of unity subordinated to a finite covering of $\supp f_n$ by suitable domains of coordinate charts for each $n\in\NN$.